ddddxxx/LyricsX/README.md

 ## Features

-- Work perfectly with iTunes, Spotify and Vox.
+- Work perfectly with your favorite music players.
+[List of supported players](https://github.com/ddddxxx/MusicPlayer#supported-players)
-- Automatically search & download live lyrics.
+- Automatically search & download live lyrics from various lyrics sources.
+[List of supported sources](https://github.com/ddddxxx/LyricsKit#supported-sources)
 - Display lyrics on desktop and menubar. you can customize font, color and position.
 - Adjust lyrics offset on status menu.
 - Navigate the song with lyrics - Double click a line to jump to specific position.
 - Drag & Drop to import/export lyrics file.
 - Auto launch & quit with music player.
 - Automatic conversion between Traditional Chinese and Simplified Chinese.

-### Lyrics Sources

-- 163 Music
-- QQ Music
-- Kugou Music
-- Xiami Music
-- TTPod
-- Gecimi

 ## Screenshot